adacersos/INFO-535/README.md

 - The scatterplot demonstrates the model's tendency to overproject low-star restaurants and underproject high-star restaurants.
 - The model consistently predicts values in the 3-4 range, indicating a safe approach but still offering a reasonable estimate.

+# Movie Review Sentiment Analysis

+## Overview

+This project predicts the sentiment of movie reviews using machine learning techniques.
+The dataset consists of 50,000 movie reviews labeled as "Positive" or "Negative".

+## Project Details
+### Data Exploration

+- Loaded the dataset using Pandas.
+- Inspected the data structure and identified two columns: 'review' and 'sentiment'.
+- Removed duplicate reviews and ensured an even distribution of positive and negative sentiments.

+### Data Preprocessing

+- Cleaned the review text by removing punctuation and converting to lowercase.
+- Tokenized the reviews and removed stop words using NLTK.
+- Applied stemming to reduce words to their base form.
+- Transformed the text data into numerical features using Word2Vec embeddings.

+### Modeling

+- Explored various machine learning models:
+  - Logistic Regression
+  - Linear Support Vector Classifier
+  - K-Nearest Neighbors
+  - Neural Networks
+  - Convolutional Neural Networks
+- Evaluated model performances and selected the best-performing models based on accuracy.
+- Explored visualization techniques like confusion matrices and ROC curves for model evaluation.

+### Conclusion

+- Achieved reasonable accuracy with all models.
+- Logistic Regression and Linear Support Vector Classifier performed the best.